-1. Church leaders and group leaders work together.
+1. Church leaders and small group leaders work together.

-Keep people from developing an independent attitude by making sure groups are closely connected to the larger church body.
-Be sure that:
+- Small groups are closely connected to the larger church body.

-- Ministry supervisors (people who supervise group leaders) work closely with the pastor.
+- Ministry supervisors (people who supervise small group leaders) work closely with the pastor.

-- Ministry supervisors meet frequently with group leaders, formally or informally.
+- Ministry supervisors meet frequently with small group leaders, formally or informally.

 - Ministry supervisors visit each group periodically.

-- Group leaders emphasize to their members that they are operating under the leadership of the church and that the group is an extension of the church, not a separate entity.
+- Small group leaders emphasize to their members that they are operating under the leadership of the church and that the group is an extension of the church, not a separate entity.